-We adopted an open interview format, presenting a stimulus question and then giving the interviewees the freedom to associate their speech with the question.
-This format involves asking a single question, within which the relationship between interviewer and interviewee is contextualized, and the research subject is introduced.
-The choice of words used in the stimulus question is therefore pivotal, and extensively discussed during the research design phase.
-For this study, the designed stimulus question is: \begin{quote} “We are interviewing a group of Italian citizens, and we are interested in the opinion of listeners, specifically with respect to the Italian music scene.
-In particular, we are interested in exploring the relationship between music listening and online platforms.
-Many studies are highlighting the influence of music recommendations on listening preferences.
-Through research, attention is being paid to representativeness, that is, how algorithms reflect musical realities.
-What are your thoughts on this?" \end{quote}
+We adopted an open interview format, presenting a stimulus question and allowing interviewees to freely associate their responses with it.
+This format involves posing a single question that contextualizes both the interviewer–interviewee relationship and the research subject.
+The choice of words used in the stimulus question is therefore pivotal and extensively discussed during the research design phase.
+For this study, the designed stimulus question is: